Extravenger/mssqlVenger/README.md

 - <b><u>Enable RPCOUT on linked servers</u></b>: Activate the RPC OUT feature to extend exploitation capabilities.

 ## 📋 Usage
-The tool will ask for four parameters: Server Name, <em>Server Name, Database Name, Username and Password.
+The tool will ask for 4 parameters: <em>Server Name, Database Name, Username and Password.

 > [!Caution]
 > Not providing username and password will result in Windows Authentication.